lenskit/lenskit/README.md

 to work on, we recommend perusing the open tickets on our [Trac][wiki] or asking on the [mailing list][].

-We prefer to receive code submissions as BitBucket pull requests.
+We prefer to receive code submissions as GitHub pull requests.
 To do this:

-1. Fork the LensKit repository (`grouplens/lenskit`) on BitBucket
+1. Fork the LensKit repository (`grouplens/lenskit`) on GitHub
 2. Push your changes to your fork
-3. Submit a pull request via the BitBucket web interface
+3. Submit a pull request via the GitHub web interface

-When submitting a pull request via BitBucket, you warrant that you either own the code or have appropriate authority to submit it, and license your changes under LensKit's copyright license (LGPLv2.1+).
+When submitting a pull request via GitHub, you warrant that you either own the code or have appropriate authority to submit it, and license your changes under LensKit's copyright license (LGPLv2.1+).